Support for Learning

-The Learning Support team ensure that staff are briefed on the learning needs of each SEN student.
-We achieve this in a variety of ways including, SEN Support Plans and the SEN register together with specific practical strategies for how best students can access the curriculum.
+The Learning Support team ensure that staff are briefed on the learning needs of each SEND student.
+We achieve this in a variety of ways, including SEND Support Plans and the SEND register together with specific practical strategies for how best students can access the curriculum.
 Curriculum Leaders also have an overview of where support is timetabled and by whom, so that helping each student has a shared initiative across the curriculum and staff.

-Individual Education Plans, otherwise known as SEN Support Plans, are for some students at SEN Status (K) or who have an EHCP.
+Individual Education Plans, otherwise known as SEND Support Plans, are for some students at SEND Status (K) or who have an EHCP.
 This will highlight the difficulties and strengths of the student; it will give targets for the student to work towards and strategies that will be adopted by the teachers.

 Speech and Language Groups